-Date of Adoption: February 26, 2015 Legal Reference: I.C. §§9-337 -348 Ratified by the Board of Directors on September 23, 2015
+Date of Adoption: February 26, 2015 Legal Reference: I.C. §§9-337 -348

 Policy No. 805.2.
 Records Retention Policy

 Per the Idaho Public Records Act as found in Idaho Code, the following Records Retention time periods will be used for Business Department documents: